Jeunese/jeunese.github.io/docs/ux-writing.md

 #### When to use instructional text

-Instructional text is the least demanding way to offer support because it prevents the user from having to rely on working memory or from having to take an extra step to find information.
-To maximise the chances of positive experience, in-product assistance should:
+Instructional text is the least demanding way to offer support because it prevents the user from having to rely on working memory or having to take an extra step to find information.
+To maximise the chances of a positive experience, in-product assistance should:

 -  Cause minimal disruption to the user's workflow.
 -  Result in quick issue or query resolution.
 -  Foster ease-of-use.
--  Be timely and well-placed, appearing the moment the user needs them and embedded directly in the interface.
+-  Be timely and well-placed, appearing the moment the user needs it and embedded directly in the UI.
 -  Provide **progressive disclosure**.

 ## Progressive disclosure philosophy